SuperDOS/Intune-USB-Creator/README.md

 (Needs to be run as administrator)

 This creates the WinPE boot image and extract Wim file from the Windows iso before creating the USB stick.
+The script will also download the latest powershell version and add the needed script files to the USB stick.
 After the creation of the DataFolder the _DATA folder will contain:

 **Drivers** = Computer model drivers, extract driver cab manually from the manufacturer and name the folder as the model name i.e. Latitude 5350